JetBrains/svg-sprite-loader/README.md

 }
 ```

-Also it is possible to generate sprite for each chunk by using `[chunkname]` pattern in spriteFilename option.
+It is also possible to generate sprite for each chunk by using `[chunkname]` pattern in spriteFilename option.
-This is experimental feature, use with caution!
+This is experimental feature, so use with caution!

 ## Examples